 As shown below, JSON components are displayed with appropriate element syntax and their data types are clearly indicated.

 Data processing functions from the MapForce Function Library can be applied to transform JSON data, exactly as they are used with other components.

-JSON Data Mapping Features:
+JSON Data Mapping Tools: